ading2210/poe-api/README.md

  - `chatbot` - The codename of the chatbot.
  - `count = 25` - The number of messages to download.
  - `cursor = None` - The message ID to start at instead of the latest one.

+Note that if you don't specify a cursor, the client will have to perform an extra request to determine what the latest cursor is.

 The returned messages are ordered from oldest to newest.